Driving in Pakistan: is there any speed limit?

-They say you are able to make an overall assessment about the discipline of a nation from its driving conditions on the roads.
+They say you are able to make an overall assessment of the discipline of a nation from its driving conditions on the roads.
 So, what then can be said about driving in Pakistan?

 Well, Pakistan is home to many talented, kind and hospitable people, unless, it seems, they are on the roads driving that is!